What is Tantra?

 acknowledging and honouring the history and roots of the associated concepts

-having a living connection with the tradition from which you are sourcing
+having a living connection with the tradition from which we are sourcing

-offering financial and energetic support back to the tradition and culture from which you are sourcing, especially when you are profiting from it
+offering financial and energetic support back to the tradition and culture from which we are sourcing, especially when we are profiting from it

 de-centring oneself and inviting the tradition to speak for itself when possible (i.e. inviting elders, original quotations, etc.)